Moodelizer Studio currently requires:

 - If you haven’t created a project yet, Moodelizer Studio will do this for you when you import your file.

 Soundtracks are music files that are used in the Dynamic Playback™ format.
-Soundtracks will be downloaded automatically from our servers whenever the application is open and there are soundtracks that you have access to.
+Soundtracks will be downloaded automatically from our servers whenever the application is open.
 A notification will appear whenever new music is added to the collection.
 Moodelizer Studio will start download automatically when new soundtracks are added.

 Each soundtrack will first be downloaded in a smaller preview version.
 When the preview version is downloaded, you can start using the soundtrack right away.
 The preview version will automatically be swapped for the full version once that has been downloaded.